mehtaravina/Cyclomatic-Code-Complexity/ReadMe.txt

-This is a project to developed in python to evaluate Cyclomatic Complexity of Code using REST service system.
+This is a project developed in python to evaluate Cyclomatic Complexity of Code using REST service system.

 The REST system focuses on the efficient computation of code complexity for a given repository, utilizing a set of nodes as appropriate to minimize execution time from submission to result return.